ory/hydra/.github/PULL_REQUEST_TEMPLATE.md

 them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code.
 -->

-- [ ] I have read the [contributing guidelines](../blob/master/CONTRIBUTING.md)
+- [ ] I have read the [contributing guidelines](../blob/master/CONTRIBUTING.md).
-- [ ] I have read the [security policy](../security/policy)
+- [ ] I have read the [security policy](../security/policy).
 - [ ] I confirm that this pull request does not address a security vulnerability.
-If this pull request addresses a security vulnerability, I confirm that I got green light (please contact [security@ory.sh](mailto:security@ory.sh)) from the maintainers to push the changes.
+If this pull request addresses a security. vulnerability, I confirm that I got green light (please contact [security@ory.sh](mailto:security@ory.sh)) from the maintainers to push the changes.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] I have added necessary documentation within the code base (if appropriate)
+- [ ] I have added or changed [the documentation](docs/docs).
-- [ ] I have documented my changes in the [developer guide](https://github.com/ory/docs) (if appropriate)

 ## Further comments